 Lectures are larger, often university-wide presentations on a particular subject.
 You will be expected to attend lectures but not necessarily to participate in them.

-Visiting students at the University of Cambridge will receive credit based on the number of supervisions undertaken.
-Academic year students receive approximately 36 credits for their work, and Spring students receive approximately 24 credits.
+Visiting students at the University of Cambridge will receive credit based on the number of supervisions undertaken, with Spring students receiving approximately 24 credits.
 The total may vary depending on the department in which you enroll.

 At Cambridge, you will choose one department in which you will take all of your papers and supervisions.
 You will work out the individual topics you will study within the broader subject upon your arrival at Cambridge.